 recognize ethical and professional responsibilities in engineering situations

-and make informed judgements, which must consider the impact of engineering
+and make informed judgments, which must consider the impact of engineering

 solutions in global, economic, environmental and social contexts

 function effectively on a team whose members together provide leadership,

 create a collaborative and inclusive environment, establish goals, plan tasks